luizbgomide/sovereign/delver-creation.md

 Delving is done in a party of specialists.
 A class represents the particular skills, abilities, or talents that make the Delver valuable to the party.

 The three base classes are Expert, Mage, and Warrior.
-Each of these base classes has its own hit die, attack progression, and Feat advancement.
+Each of these base classes has its own hit point progression, attack progression, and Feat advancement.

 There are two kinds of classes: full classes and Partial classes.
 You may choose a single class, committing completely to that class’ profession.
 Alternatively, you may pick two Partial classes, mixing their abilities.